-Donald Trump's Response To The El Paso, Texas Shooting Acknowledges It's "Very Bad"
+Donald Trump Called The El Paso, Texas Shooting "Terrible" & "Very Bad"

 After reports of a deadly shooting in El Paso, Texas on Saturday, Aug.
 3, President Donald Trump is speaking out.
 According to The New York Times, multiple people were killed and several were wounded in a shooting at an El Paso shopping center.
 Full details are still being provided, and on Saturday afternoon, Donald Trump's response to the El Paso, Texas shooting acknowledged the tragedy is "very bad," as he warned of a high casualty count.